-Forecasted inflation increase, the highest increase in 37 years for full year 2022, we saw inflation including housing costs of 5.6%, reflecting the highest rate of price increases for more than 30 years.
-60% of the inflation is due to energy and food price.
-In response, The European Central Bank (ECB) has raised and will continue to raise interest rates from historical lows, causing concerns that higher costs of capital will constrain economic activity before prices are under control, leading to fears of a stagflationary recession.
+The economic situation in the U.S. mirrors much of what was mentioned above in the global section.
+Data from the U.S. Bureau of Labor Statistics (BLS) has shown persistent high single-digit increases in consumer prices every month during 2022, now a period with the highest rate of price increases for more than 40 years.
+In response, the U.S. Federal Reserve has raised and will continue to raise interest rates from historical lows, causing concerns that higher costs of capital will constrain economic activity before prices are under control, leading to fears of a stagflationary recession.